alessandroAbati/ArtForgeriesDetection/README.md

     - Visualize errors:

-      If you want to visualize the errors made by the code, set the boolean variable 'plot_errors' on line 169 to True.
+      If you want to visualize the errors made by the code, set the boolean variable 'plot_errors' on line 167 in 'inference.py' to True.

     - Single vs Multihead attention: